 Food is the heartbeat of our biological and social existence.

-developed as a small business to serve local and regional markets, aquaponics can provide economic stimulus, boosting local economies and providing jobs.
-Other applications of commercial aquaponics focus on the community aspect providing food insecure neighborhoods, food deserts and drought-ridden areas with access to nutritious food.
-Still, there are some communities that use aquaponics for the social and mental health benefits, noting the rehabilitative and positive psychological gains that are associated with growing food.
+When developed as a small business to serve local and regional markets, aquaponics can provide economic stimulus, boosting local economies, and providing jobs.
+Other applications of commercial aquaponics focus on the community aspect providing food insecure neighborhoods, food deserts, and drought-ridden areas with access to nutritious food.
+Still, some communities use aquaponics for the social and mental health benefits, noting the rehabilitative and positive psychological gains that are associated with growing food.